 Acknowledgment.
 Dedicated to the memory of Warren DeLano.
-J.S.N. and O.K. thank the National Institutes of Health for grant support (GM-49076).
-S.-C.T. and T.P.K. thank the Pew Foundation.
-D.E. and M.R.S. thank the HHMI and National Institutes of Health (AG-029430).
+J. S. N. and O. K. thank the National Institutes of Health for grant support (GM-49076).
+S.-C. T. and T. P. K. thank the Pew Foundation.
+D. E. and M. R. S. thank the HHMI and National Institutes of Health (AG-029430).

-Supporting Information Available: Crystallographic information file for macrocyclic $\beta$ -sheet peptide 1a (CIF).
-This material is available free of charge via the Internet at http://pubs.acs.org.
+Supporting Information Available: A crystallographic information file (CIF) for macrocyclic β -sheet peptide 1a.
+This material is available free of charge via the Internet at http://pubs.acs.org.30